PeterHuberSg/StorageLib/README.md

 **SampleDataModel:** Contains one class for each *Data Model* feature
 **SampleDataContext:** Contains the data classes created based on *SampleDataModel*
 **SampleDataConsole:** Console application using SampleDataContext, not really used

+To save storage space, git ignores all autocreated files.
+Once you run 'SampleDataModel\Program.cs' to create these classes, you can see how the generated code looks like.

+### Storage Libraries Tests
+The *StorageLib* testing consist of 3 projects:

+**TestDataModel:** defines the data used for testing
+**TestDataContext:** contains the test data classes produced by *StorageClassGenerator*
+**StorageTest:**  contains the actual tests

+To save storage space, git ignores all autocreated files.
+Once you run 'TestDataModel\Program.cs' to create these classes, build and run the tests in *StorageTest*.

+# Getting started
+For your own project, you just need to include the *StorageClassGenerator* and *StorageLib* projects.
+For more details, see [Setup.md](Setup.md).

+If you are new to StorageLib, it might be helpful to have a look at the *GetStarted* and *Sample* projects described above.

 # Further Documentation